 - Weigh 3.5 oz (100 g) of fresh plants or 0.7 oz (20 g) of dried plant for 1 quart (1 liter) water.

-This helps prepare fermented tea to spray on leaves or to add in water during the regular watering to stimulate the growth of the plant.
+Maceration is one step to prepare fermented tea to spray on leaves or to add in water during the regular watering to stimulate the growth of the plant.

 Coffee grounds are nitrogen-heavy fertilizer material as well, with plenty of minerals.
 It is very easy to use it to enrich the soil in your indoor pot arrangements and plants.
 You can also sprinkle it over an anthill to make its inhabitants flee to other lands.